ksavinash9/VideoChat/readme.md

 PeerChat is a Simple Project for Peer to Peer Video Chat with Node.js and Socket.io.
 Feel Free to commit, Appreciated.

-## If you want to run on your server

-  - Clone to your machine
-  - run npm install from your CLI
-  - Add Turn Server API Key to <script> tag of index.html
-  - If you don't have API Key you can get it for free on TurnServer.com
-  - run node server.js command
-  - Open localhost:3000
-  - And You Go

 ## Watch Live demo at